Get Custom Pricing

 - Liftgate, manual

-- Antenna, body-colour, roof-mounted shark fin
+- Antenna, body-color, roof-mounted shark fin

 - Audio system, 8" diagonal GMC Infotainment System includes multi-touch display, AM/FM stereo, includes Bluetooth streaming audio for music and most phones; featuring Android Auto and Apple CarPlay capability for compatible phones